-Amendment 66, formerly known as Initiative 22, is a proposed November 2013 statewide ballot initiative to raise approximately $1 billion a year in new revenues for K-12 education.
-Revenues would be raised by converting the state’s flat rate for personal income taxes — currently, 4.63 percent — to a two-tiered system: 5.0 percent for all income earned up to $75,000, and 5.9 percent for all income earned above $75,000.
+Amendment 66, formerly known as Initiative 22, was a proposed November 2013 statewide ballot initiative.
+Proponents sought to raise revenues by converting the state’s flat rate for personal income taxes — currently, 4.63 percent — to a two-tiered system: 5.0 percent for all income earned up to $75,000, and 5.9 percent for all income earned above $75,000.
+Voters rejected the initiative by a margin of 65 to 35 percent.

-Passage of the amendment would enact the legislative changes in Senate Bill 213, a revision of the School Finance Act adopted by a unanimous partisan vote in the Colorado General Assembly.
-The Amendment also would require at least 43 percent of all state income, sales, and excise tax revenue to be set aside to finance preschool through high school education, restricting the ability of elected legislators to appropriate General Fund dollars for other budget needs.
+Passage of the amendment would have enacted the legislative changes in Senate Bill 13-213, a revision of the School Finance Act adopted by a unanimous partisan vote in the Colorado General Assembly.
+The Amendment also would have required at least 43 percent of all state income, sales, and excise tax revenue to be set aside to finance preschool through high school education, restricting the ability of elected legislators to appropriate General Fund dollars for other budget needs.

 Independence Institute resources: